“Stopping advertising to save money is like stopping your watch to save time.” - Henry Ford

 This type of digital advertising requires more upfront work, but can have a better chance of grabbing your audience’s attention.
 Always go back to the basics with video advertising and make sure you’re putting out a quality piece of video that entertains and informs without getting passed over by the dreaded Skip Ad button.
 Having great video content at the core of your campaign can truly make or break your success.

-Chapter Five: PPC ads
+Chapter Five: What are PPC Ads?

 Of all the types of digital ads, pay-per-click, or PPC, campaigns are the easiest way to pay to drive traffic to your site.
 They can bring in new audiences and help you increase sales by marketing to a ready-to-buy audience.